practicalli/practicalli-clojurescript-landingpage/README.md

 `clojure -M:env/figwheel:build/live` command is called to compile the ClojureScript code into an advanced compiled JavaScript file and written to the `docs` directory.

 The GitHub Action deploys the contents of `docs` directory to the root of the `gh-pages` branch.
+The GitHub repository pages section is configured to serve content from the root of the `gh-pages` branch, enforcing https.

 ## License